LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 - Start with some initial configuration (partitioning)
 - search neighborhood (similar partitions)
-    - select a neghbor as candidate
+    - select a neighbor as candidate
 - evaluate *fitness* (cost) function of candidate
-    - accepr candidate using acceptance rule
+    - accept candidate using acceptance rule
     - if not, select another neighbor
 - Stop if:
     - Quality is sufficient or